 John R. Mirvish is a Senior Financial Analyst and Government Affairs Advisor in the Washington DC office of Mayer Brown’s Financial Services and Regulatory Enforcement practice.
 He focuses on legislation, regulation, and public policy matters affecting domestic and foreign banking operations in the United States.
 John also concentrates on factual analysis in complex litigations, federal and state enforcement matters, and Congressional, regulatory, and internal investigations involving domestic and foreign financial institutions.
-John has been working on these issues for nearly 30 years, including more than 15 years at other large global law firms prior to joining Mayer Brown in 2006.
+John has been working on these issues for more than 30 years, including more than 15 years at other large global law firms prior to joining Mayer Brown in 2006.

 Georgetown University, BS